pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 # Summary
 [summary]: #summary

-Kuadrant is a set of components that their artifacts are built and delivered independently.
+Kuadrant is a set of components whose artifacts are built and delivered independently.
 This RFC aims to define every aspect of the event of releasing a new version of the whole, in terms of versioning, cadence, communication, channels, handover to other teams, etc.